joelalejandro/specs/protocols/install.md

 ## Commitment

 - updates the free balance state, decrementing both parties by the amount they contribute to the application install
-- sets the nonce registry entry to 1, ensuring the "condition" in the Conditional Transfer is true
 - executes the conditional transfer via delegatecall, withdrawing the funds from the multisig and distributing them according to the state of the application which the conditional transfer points to.

 ## Handshake